xN8Tx/strapi-v5-blurhash-image/README.md

 ## 🆕 Migrate from 'strapi-v5-blurhash-generator' version to 'strapi-v5-image-optimizer'

-In strapi-v5-image-optimizer, the plugin generates a 'blurHash' key with a string type, whereas in the strapi-v5-blurhash-generator it generated a JSON object.
+In strapi-v5-image-optimizer, the plugin generates a 'blurHash' key with a text type, whereas in the strapi-v5-blurhash-generator it generated a JSON object.
 To migrate from the first version to the second, add this function to your src/index.ts and run it during the bootstrap phase of your application.
 Once it has been applied, you can remove it.

 ```ts
 const migrateFromFirstVersion = async (strapi: Core.Strapi) => {